SteveBarnett/human-centred/writing-workshops-and-talks.md

     - Show how to get started with small wins that stack up and lead to big ones.
     - Do the work.
 Tell learners to bring their stuff.
     - Provide a toolkit with clear, actionable, steps.
+    - Practice different techniques and choosing the best fit.
 - **Empathetic**{: #empathetic }
     - Understand why the change is difficult and frustrating.
 It takes time and needs supports.
     - Understand both sides.
 The pros and cons.
     - Make the change sufficiently alluring.
 - **Nudging**{: #nudging }
-  - Use anchoring
+  - Use anchoring.
-  - Use loss aversion
+  - Use loss aversion.
-  - Use availability bias
+  - Use availability bias.
-  - Use mere measurement effect (ask, for details)
+  - Use mere measurement effect (ask, for details).
+  - Positive Injunctive > Negative Informational.
 - **Entrenched**{: #entrenched }
   - Make it repeatable, regular, ritual.
   - Help them establish habits.